redux-utilities/redux-actions/README.md

 ```

 Wraps a reducer so that it only handles Flux Standard Actions of a certain type.
+Generated reducer will pass down any received extra arguments.

 If a single reducer is passed, it is used to handle both normal actions and failed actions.
 (A failed action is analogous to a rejected promise.)
 You can use this form if you know a certain type of action will never fail, like the increment example above.